 People who don’t trust you will not pay for your content.

-To build trust with your audience, you need to be transparent about what they’re getting for their money.
+To build trust with your audience, you must be transparent about what they get for their money.

 What type of content will they have access to?